stanislav-2001/jobseeker/README.md

 A modern React/Next.js web portal designed to enhance the job search experience.
 Unlike typical job boards, this project introduces several unique, user-focused features aimed at improving usability and transparency.

+> **Note:**
+> This project (and its documentation) is a work in progress.
+Core website functionality is still under early stages of development.

 ## Key Features

 - **Upper Salary Limit Filtering**